ITSGameDevTeamY3/ITSGameDevTeamY3.github.io/jack/_posts/2018-11-25-entry-seven.md

 layout: post
 title: Entry 07 — Revamping the Enemy
 description: >
- A quick summary of how I'm faring with my new enemy script.
-As well as some other bits and pieces.
+ A quick summary of how I'm faring with my new enemy script, as well as some other bits and pieces.
 author: S00171013
 ---

+When I wasn't fighting a cold this week, I made some headway on improving the Enemy's components and overall structure.

 ## Progress on the Enemy Script